andris9/fetch/README.md

+## DEPRECATED

+This module is available under the name `fetch` in npm up to v1.x.
+Higher version numbers indicate another module

 # fetch

 Fetch url contents.
 Supports gzipped content for quicker download, redirects (with automatic cookie handling, so no eternal redirect loops), streaming and piping etc.